On the Numerical Treatment of an Abstract Nonlinear System of Coupled Hyperbolic Equations Associated with the Timoshenko Model: Illustrative Numerical Results

 \section{Illustrative Numerical Results}

-In this section, we discuss three benchmark problems corresponding to the initial–boundary value problem \eqref{eq:timosh_spec_nonlinear}-\eqref{eq:timosh_spec_bound_conds} in order to verify consistency and to validate the performance of the proposed combined numerical schemes against the theoretical findings obtained.
+In this section, we discuss four benchmark problems corresponding to the initial–boundary value problem \eqref{eq:timosh_spec_nonlinear}-\eqref{eq:timosh_spec_bound_conds} in order to verify consistency and to validate the performance of the proposed combined numerical schemes against the theoretical findings obtained.
 For these cases, exact analytical solutions are available.
 All coefficients appearing in equations \eqref{eq:timosh_spec_nonlinear}-\eqref{eq:timosh_spec_linear} are set equal to one; {\ie}, $\alpha = \beta = \gamma = \delta = a_1 = a_2 = 1$.

+In \refitem{Test}{bm:test4}, the initial data are prescribed in the form of a wave packet.
+In this case, an exact analytical solution is not available.
+In contrast to the previous cases, all coefficients retain the same values, except for the coupling coefficients, which are specified as $a_1 = a_2 = 0.5$.
 Furthermore, in all considered settings, the spatial variable satisfies $x \in \qbrac{0, 2}$.
 The length of the interval is chosen to be $2$ because it coincides with the extent of the orthogonality interval of the standard Legendre polynomials.

 The approximation errors for each temporal layer $k = 2,3,\ldots n$ (recall that the cases $k = 0$ and $k = 1$ correspond to the prescribed initial data and are therefore excluded) are defined as the $L^2 \brac{0,\ell}$-norms of the differences between the exact solutions and their corresponding numerical approximations.
 Thus, we set: